 “Sure is taking a long time … it might be burning by now, you know? … Maybe you should check it …”

-Growing tired of her prattling, I removed my waffle before it was quite done.
+Tired of her prattling, I remove my waffle before it was quite done.
 Because I’m passive that way.
 And here’s something I learned: there’s really nothing quite so sad as eating a slightly under cooked waffle on a styrofoam plate with a cheap plastic fork.
 It is one of the great miseries of this world.